Colditz: Transport

 The nearest airports are Leipzig-Altenburg Airport (26 km) and Leipzig/Halle Airport (52 km).
-Traffic on the section of the Glauchau-Großbothen railway line through Colditz ceased in 2000.
-Public transport is provided by buses, with services to Grimma, Leisnig, Hartha, Rochlitz, and Bad Lausick as well as to several villages in the vicinity.
+Traffic on the section of the Glauchau-Großbothen railway line, which ran through Colditz, ceased in 2000.
+Public transport is provided by buses, with services to Grimma, Leisnig, Hartha, Rochlitz, and Bad Lausick, as well as to several villages in the vicinity.

 Wartime dramatisations

 The story of the wartime prisoners at Oflag IV-C was documented by Patrick Robert ("Pat") Reid in his books The Colditz Story and The Latter Days At Colditz, and the former was used as the basis for a 1955 film directed by Guy Hamilton.
 In the early 1970s the BBC broadcast a series, Colditz, created by Brian Degas and Gerard Glaister, with Reid as technical advisor.
-Beginning in 1973 a board game Escape from Colditz was marketed by Parker Brothers, followed by a computer game in 1991.